 Cardiac catheterizations, or cardiac caths, are sometimes used during the first hours of a heart attack if medications are not relieving the symptoms.
 The cardiac cath is used to visualize the blocked blood vessel and assess blood flow, helping your doctor determine the appropriate procedure for addressing the blockage.

-If you experience any of the early signs of a heart attack, such as chest pain or discomfort that spreads to your arms, neck, jaw or back, it's essential to call 911 or get to a hospital immediately.
-Recognizing the symptoms of a heart attack and seeking immediate medical attention is essential to minimize damage to your heart muscle.
-Next, learn about the treatments available for heart attacks, including emergency procedures and ongoing care to support your recovery and heart health.
-Understanding your options and acting quickly can make a significant difference in your outcome.
+If you experience any early signs of a heart attack, such as chest pain or discomfort spreading to your arms, neck, jaw, or back, call 911 or get to a hospital immediately.
+Recognizing these symptoms and seeking prompt medical attention is vital to minimizing heart muscle damage.